mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ### Lessons learned

-- TinyPilot seems to have saturated
+- TinyPilot seems to have exhausted the marketing value we were getting from blog and YouTube reviews.
-  - I'm seeing greatly diminished returns for new reviews relative to the effect that new reviews had two years ago.
+  - I'm seeing diminished returns for new reviews relative to the effect that new reviews had a year ago.
+It's definitely not the effect we saw [two years ago, when a single review nearly tripled sales](/retrospectives/2021/02/#tinypilots-first-youtube-review).

 ### Goals for next month

 - Shift manufacturing to our contract manufacturer as quickly as possible.
 - Create a detailed plan for moving out of TinyPilot's local office.
+- Test an option for auto-renewing TinyPilot licenses.

 ### Requests for help